Dynamic Content Overview

 • Draft: This means you started creating the dynamic content and saved your changes before publishing.
 Dynamic content in this status is not visible to learners.

-• Unpublished changes: This means you made and saved changes to a previously published dynamic content, but have not yet published the changes.
+• Unpublished changes: This means you made and saved changes to a previously published dynamic content but have not yet published the changes.
 Learners in the targeted audiences can see the currently published version of the dynamic content, but not the dynamic content with the changes.

 • Published: This means you made the dynamic content active and learners in the target audience can see and take the dynamic content.

 • Retired: This means you removed the dynamic content from view and learners can longer see or access it.
 Retired dynamic content cannot be edited.
+When you retire content, learners still see it listed on their Learning Activity page if they previously launched it, but they are unable to open it again.
+You continue to see the retired content in reports.

 • Source:The source you specified when creating the dynamic content.